 Think of it as a collaborative effort.
 You bring the ideas and the dream for your new space, and your contractor brings the expertise to build it.
 A great team will keep you informed, answer your questions, and manage the day-to-day details so you don’t have to.
 They’ll coordinate with architects, engineers, and tradespeople, ensuring that every aspect of the project aligns with the plan.
 This partnership is key to transforming a part of your house into a space that truly feels like home.
 At THP Builders, we’ve refined this process to ensure clarity and peace of mind for every Chicagoland homeowner we work with.

-The Initial Consultation and Design Phase
+Step 1: The Consultation and Design

 This is where the fun begins.
 Your journey starts with an initial consultation to discuss your goals, ideas, and budget.
 It’s the perfect time to share your inspiration photos and talk about how you envision using the new space.
 From there, the design phase kicks off.
 Working with a design and build company is a great way to streamline this step, as the team can help you select materials and create a cohesive design that fits your needs and your home’s existing style.
 They will translate your vision into detailed architectural plans and 3D renderings, giving you a clear picture of the final result before any construction starts.